 - Season with the required amount of salt and stir kadala curry again.

 - Let the curry come to a boil on medium heat and the gravy reduces a bit.
 The flavors and chickpeas should also be well blended.
+When the curry is done and cooked well, you will see some oil specks on the top layer of the curry.

 - Instead of black chickpeas you can use white chickpeas or black eyes beans or kidney beans.
 However don’t use the water in which the beans or white chickpeas are soaked and cooked.